 That said, the cycle tends to top well before the halving, and then a consolidation phase pre-empts it and as we’re seeing in this cycle, a steady climb before and after the halving events.

-It’s hard to imagine Bitcoin being $288,000 in just 2-4 years, but many prominent Bitcoiners, macro analysts, and investors actually believe we’re grossly underestimating where the Bitcoin price could be heading.
+It’s hard to imagine Bitcoin being $288,000 in just 2-4 years.
+However, many prominent Bitcoiners, macro analysts, and investors say we’re grossly underestimating where the Bitcoin price could be heading in this price cycle.

 Only time will tell if the S2F model plays out this cycle.
 It’s all mathematics, but then again so is Bitcoin, and it’s shocked the world many times before.

 How do you make money with Bitcoin?

 There are many ways to make money with Bitcoin.
 The most obvious way is to mine Bitcoin.
 Bitcoin mining is the process of verifying transactions, and helping to secure the Bitcoin network.
 Bitcoin miners are rewarded with bitcoins for their work.

 There have been many price predictions ranging from $0 to tens of million per Bitcoin.
 But the truth is, nobody knows for sure.
 However, it is the soundest and hardest money ever created.
 Many say it is digital gold, but I believe in the digital age, it is more useful than gold.

 So, let’s say Bitcoin reaches the market cap of gold, which is believed to be $10 trillion, each Bitcoin would be worth $500,000.
 Is that reachable?
 Absolutely!
 Will it be plain sailing?
 Absolutely not!

 Every bitcoin has value because they are useful as a form of money.
 In the case of Bitcoin, this can be measured by its growing base of users, merchants, and startups.
 And as the digital age continues to dominate, a currency that is built on the Internet and for the Internet, especially one that requires no third party and can be programmed, it just shows the potential of Bitcoin.